Welcome to My Personal Page

 On November 19, 2014 Jacob came home with us for the first time, five months after he was born!

-Jacob had many surgeries after he came home, but the most important one of them all took place on April 14, 2016 when Jacob underwent a reconstruction of his airway.
+Jacob has had a few more surgeries since he came home, but the most important one of them all took place on April 14, 2016 when Jacob underwent a reconstruction of his airway.
 This 10 hour procedure was performed at Children's Hospital of Pittsburgh, and the intent was to remove Jacob's trach, rebuild his airway, and allow him to breath like a healthy kid for the first time in his life.
-The surgery was a huge success and Jacob has been living a happy and healthy life.
+We are happy to say the surgery was a success and Jacob is well on his way to living a happy and healthy life.

 It is hard to believe, but Jacob is turning eight this June and will once again be joined by many family and friends, including his older brother Joshua (9) and sister Hailey (5).